 Subd.
 2. Exception.
 Subdivision 1 does not apply to any person or organization whose sole act is, in the normal course of their business, the printing, manufacturing, or dissemination of the false information.
-History: 1988 c 578 art 3 s 6; 1998 c 376 s 3

 NOTE: See 281 Care Committee v.
 Arneson, 766 F.3d 774 (8th Cir.
 2014) for discussion of constitutionality.